 If you do not intend to communicate with the various audience segments and personas in the same manner, there is no reason why your customer journey map should be the same for all of them.
 When it comes to customer journey maps, the paradigm that assumes one size fits all is ineffective.

 Instead, design a unique map for each target.
-Your messaging will have a stronger chance of resonating with each prospective customer and convincing them that you are the best choice for them if it is uniquely aligned to the mindset of each audience segment and/or persona.
-The more each map is uniquely aligned to the mindset of each audience segment and/or persona, the better.
+Your messaging is more likely to resonate with each potential customer and persuade them that you are the best option for them if it is tailored to the way each audience segment or persona thinks.
+The better, the more each map is aligned with the way each audience segment and/or persona thinks.

 The process of mapping the customer journey is known as “experience design.”

 The more a consumer engages with the sales process, the more emotionally engaged they will get in the transaction.
-It is impossible to overstate the significance of ensuring that each time a client interacts with your brand, they are stimulated by the appropriate brain signals.
+You can’t say enough about how important it is to make sure that your clients get the right brain signals every time they interact with your brand.

-According to Nielsen, the subconscious mind is responsible for making ninety percent of all purchasing choices.
-Imagine “Experience Design” when you think of charting the consumer journey.
-The road to a sale is not a direct one, and keeping this fact in mind makes it very necessary to conceive, organize, and carry out activities in a holistic manner.
+According to Nielsen, the subconscious mind is responsible for making 90 percent of all purchasing decisions.
+Imagine “experience design” when you think of charting the consumer journey.
+It’s not easy to make a sale, so it’s important to plan, organize, and do things in a way that takes the whole picture into account.

-You are a designer of experiences across every conceivable touchpoint, from raising awareness and stimulating their imagination to persuading customers of the value of your product and improving the after-sale process.
+You are a designer of experiences at every possible touchpoint, from making people aware of your product and getting them to think of new ways to use it to improving the after-sale process.